 Trading feeder cattle might be a way to diversify a portion of a portfolio out of stocks and bonds and into commodities.

 Risks Of Betting On Feeder Cattle Prices

-However, traders should also consider these three risks of trading feeder cattle:
+Traders should also consider these risks of trading feeder cattle:

 - An emerging market slowdown could seriously limit demand for beef